 New Work for African Drums and Wind Ensemble

 This latest work had the first of 12 premieres at The University of Maryland on February 27, 2015 in a performance of the trilogy "Three Places in Jazz".
 The concert will feature Congo Square, along with its companion pieces Storyville and Minton's Playhouse.
 Because of the commissioning contract, it will be available to all next Spring 2016.
 Congo Square was commissioned by a consortium of 12 universities.
-Duration: 12'